wp-plugins/wurfl-image-tailor-connector/readme.txt

 No surprises here:

- 1. Upload the plugin directory to the "/wp-content/plugins/" directory.
+ 1. Install the plugin via the WordPress "Plugins > Add New" admin area or upload it to the "/wp-content/plugins/" directory.
- 2. Activate the plugin through the 'Plugins' menu in WordPress.
+ 2. Activate the plugin.
+ 3. It should simply work!
- 3. It works!
-De-activate the plugin to disable it.
+ 4. De-activate the plugin to disable it.